B0neShAd0w/Hacktoria/Lost Down Under.md

 ![Screenshot 2022-11-30 142506](https://user-images.githubusercontent.com/117080369/204880809-d731b188-a2ad-42a2-a462-5af6ae45c7ef.png)

-Let's drop into Street View right on Thornbury and have a look around.
+Let's drop into `Street View` right on top of Thornbury and have a look around.

 Umm this looks interesting, we can see a green sign with a building of a similar shape, just like the supplied image, although it is a different color.

 ![Screenshot 2022-11-30 142718](https://user-images.githubusercontent.com/117080369/204881051-5f76b039-62be-4eca-babe-e0d5117bbc5d.png)

-Let's have a better look.
+Let's have a better look...

 Oh, as we move up the building changes colour, boom! we have a match, that was a stroke of luck.

 ![Screenshot 2022-11-30 140724](https://user-images.githubusercontent.com/117080369/204881122-c8be28e0-514a-4f56-b755-a7aaa2869176.png)

-Let's make a note of the exact location: 1 Normanby Avenue, Thornbury, Victoria
+Let's make a note of the exact location: 1 Normanby Avenue, Thornbury, Victoria, Australia.

 At this point I am struggling to find the locations of images 6 & 8.

 Let's review what information we have gathered so far, the decoded text mentions that we have to `multiply 458964983 with the geolocation answer`, this must mean we are looking for a number from something.

-Marking out the locations we have found so far sets off a light bulb moment.
+Marking out the locations on a map sets off a light bulb moment.

 ![Screenshot 2022-11-30 164409](https://user-images.githubusercontent.com/117080369/204881373-eace5194-2417-4837-a31e-7329cb4a5aa8.png)